 Answer: Student answers may vary.
 To evaluate each of their organization's strategic business units, students could use the market share/market growth matrix developed by the Boston Consulting Group.
 Discussion could also focus on how the selected company manages its SBUs.

-Point value: 1 BUSPROG: Reflective Thinking DISC: Research Learning Objective: 2-7 Topic: A-head: Methods for Marketing Planning Bloom's: Application Difficulty: Moderate
+DISC: Research Learning Objective: 2-7